Player-power is perhaps at an all-time high, with contracts in modern football being worryingly disrespected.

 Few players in the Premier League-era have been as warmly received at West Ham as the supremely talented Frenchman, with the Hammer’s faithful taking the playmaker to their hearts during a short-lived spell at the club.

-After a stunning debut season Payet had been in-demand, a host of Europe’s clubs circling further following some outstanding performances at the 2016 European Championships for France.
+After a stunning debut season Payet had been in-demand, a host of Europe’s clubs circling further following some outstanding performances at the 2016 European Championship for France.

-Payet was reportedly unsettled following his return from the tournament, and it wasn’t long before his unrest became apparent.
+Payet was reportedly unsettled following his return from the tournament and it wasn’t long before his unrest became publicly apparent.

 Payet had cited being homesick as a reason for his desire to leave, though West Ham were determined not to lose their influential star.

-Payet’s refusal to even train eventually forced West Ham’s hand, and the midfielder was sold to former club Marseille in 2017.
+Payet’s refusal to even train eventually forced West Ham’s hand however, and the midfielder was sold to former club Marseille in 2017.

 Arsenal captain Koscielny’s refusal to join the club’s pre-season tour sent shockwaves through the club’s fanbase, the French defender having been a true servant of the club during a nine-year career at the Emirates.

-Koscielny is believed to be keen on a return to his native France, requesting to leave amid interest from Lyon, Bordeaux, and Rennes.
-Arsenal’s refusal to sanction his sale has seen the defender go on strike, refusing to join up with the rest of the squad for the pre-season tour of the US.
+Arsenal’s refusal to sanction his sale saw the defender subsequently go on strike, refusing to join up with the rest of the squad for their pre-season tour of the US.

 Read Also: Football’s Ultimate Sh*thouse XI